frankfralick/ThreeSixtySharp/README.md

 string my_file_path = "C:\\myfile.3dm";
 //The Project object you want to upload to has a Document_Paths property that is a list of Document_Path instances.
 //This returns a File object as well containing the metadata of the file you just uploaded.
-ThreeSixtySharp.Objects.File upload_file = ts.Publish(ticket, projects[0], projects[0].Document_Paths[0], my_file_path);
+ThreeSixtySharp.Objects.File upload_file = ts.Publish(ticket,
+                                                      projects[0],
+                                                      projects[0].Document_Paths[0],
+                                                      my_file_path);
 ```

 There is also an asynchronous version of Publish, ThreeSixtySharpBase.PublishAsync if you are programming a UI that you don't want to block.
 There are other methods and properties that I will be documenting as well as adding support for the rest of the API in the future.

-For now, use with caution, it has barely been tested and it could eat your files.
+#### Disclaimers

+Use with caution, make sure you test things on a test project and understand what will happen.

+Also as Autodesk is inclined to "protect  their copyrights", this library is in no way affiliated with Autodesk or 360 BIM etc.